vegaprotocol/vega/GETTING_STARTED.md

   data-node init -r ~/.data-node
   ```

-By running this command data node will initiates basic folder structure for data storage and creates default config file.
+By running this command data node will initiates basic folder structure for data storage and creates default configuration file.

-Config file can be find in:
+Configuration file can be find in:

 ```bash
 cat ~/.data-node/config.toml